Zoranmihov/Marketplace/README.md

 ## About:

-A simple marketplace app build with Django and Tailwind CSS, which allowes its users to create, edit and delete item listings as well as comunicite wtih eachother over said items.
+A simple marketplace app build with Django and Tailwind CSS, which allows its users to create, edit and delete item listings as well as communicate with each other over said items.

 ## How to use: